Thinking with Camera: A Unified Multimodal Model for Camera-Centric Understanding and Generation: Experiments

 \subsection{Implementation Details}

 \textbf{Network Configuration.} For the architecture of our Puffin, we use the pretrained C-RADIOv3-H~\citep{heinrich2025radiov2}, Qwen2.5-1.5B-Instruct~\citep{qwen2024qwen2}, and SD3-Medium~\citep{esser2024scaling} to initialize our geometry-aligned vision encoder, LLM, and diffusion model, respectively.
 Learnable queries with the number of 64 and a lightweight connector comprising six transformer layers are exploited to translate the LLM hidden states to conditioning signals for the diffusion model.
 The resolutions of the image and camera maps are set to $512\times512$ for all tasks.
 For tokenization, the camera parameter tokenizer follows the same procedure as the text tokenizer.
+Since camera parameters are numerical, we first serialize them into discrete tokens, which are naturally handled by the standard text tokenizer without requiring any extra module.
+Introducing an additional tokenizer (or a separate text encoder) would substantially increase the alignment burden across modules and modalities in a unified multimodal model.
+For this reason, we keep the vanilla decoder-only LLM backbone and its tokenizer to process both language and camera parameters.
 For the camera map, we adopt Perspective Field~\citep{jin2023perspective}.
 We first normalize its values to the range $[-1, 1]$, and then reuse the image tokenizer (\textit{i.e.}, the VAE encoder), as the camera map also has three channels.
 Pretraining a specialized tokenizer for camera maps is left as future work.

 \textbf{Training Setting.} The whole training process includes four stages as listed in Table~\ref{tab:training_recipe} and takes around 4 days with 64 NVIDIA A100 (80 GB) GPUs.
 In reference, we use greedy search for text generation in camera understanding and set the CFG weight as 4.5 for the camera-controllable image generation.
 Prompt template for each task is shown in Section~\ref{sec:appendix_implementation_prompt}.